ENCCS/julia-for-hpc/content/distributed.rst

 set of workers.
 Each worker can read and write from its local portion of the array and each worker has read-only access to the portions of the array held by other workers.
+This can be particularly useful for large computations that are organized around large arrays of data.

 Currently, distributed arrays do not have much functionality and they requires significant book-keeping of array indices.